 RESTful API Routes

 folder of each module.
-Bellow is an example of a page in the api
+Below is an example of the API structure in the catalog

 module: